AlibabaCloudDocs/ots/intl.en-US/Data channels/Data import/Synchronize data from one table to another table.md

         After the task is completed, you can check whether the task is successful and view the number of exported rows on the Runtime Log tab.

 5.  \(Optional\) Execute the synchronization task at the scheduled time.
-For more information, see[Configure recurrence and dependencies for a node]().
+For more information, see [Configure recurrence and dependencies for a node]().